 Joint and Several Liability.
 Although each FHLBank is primarily liable for its portion of consolidated obligations (i.e., those issued on its behalf), each FHLBank is also jointly and severally liable with the other FHLBanks for the payment of principal and interest on all consolidated obligations of each of the FHLBanks.
 The FHFA, at its discretion, may require any FHLBank to make principal or interest payments due on any consolidated obligation whether or not the consolidated obligation represents a primary liability of that FHLBank.
-Although it has never occurred, if an FHLBank makes any consolidated obligation payments on behalf of another FHLBank, FHFA regulations provide that the paying FHLBank is entitled to reimbursement from the FHLBank that is primarily liable for that consolidated obligation for any payments and other associated costs (including interest to be determined by the FHFA).
-However, if that FHLBank is unable to satisfy its repayment obligations, then the FHFA may allocate the outstanding liabilities of that FHLBank among the remaining FHLBanks on a pro-rata basis in proportion to each FHLBank's participation in all consolidated obligations outstanding.
-The FHFA reserves the right to allocate the outstanding liabilities for the consolidated obligations between the FHLBanks in any other manner it may determine to ensure that the FHLBanks operate in a safe and sound manner.
+Although an FHLBank has never paid the principal or interest payments due on a consolidated obligation on behalf of another FHLBank, if that event should occur, FHFA regulations provide that the paying FHLBank is entitled to reimbursement from the FHLBank that is primarily liable for that consolidated obligation for any payments and other associated costs, including interest to be determined by the FHFA.
+If, however, that FHLBank is unable to satisfy its repayment obligations, then the FHFA may allocate the outstanding liabilities of that FHLBank among the remaining FHLBanks on a pro-rata basis in proportion to each FHLBank's participation in all consolidated obligations outstanding or in any other manner it may determine to ensure that the FHLBanks operate in a safe and sound manner.